tedmcn/brachistochrone/reports/preliminary.md

 **4) Demonstrate that you have assembled the resources you need to complete the project.
 One good way to do that is to update your annotated bibliography (with a pointer to each resource and a few sentences that describe the content) from the proposal.**

-<<Still working on how to annotate our resource bibliography correctly - one way is to check how Allen annotates his bibliography https://github.com/AllenDowney?tab=repositories>>
+working on how to annotate our resource bibliography correctly - one way is to check how Allen annotates his bibliography https://github.com/AllenDowney?tab=repositories

 **5) Present a product backlog for the next sprint that represents a concrete plan that will keep the entire team productively engaged and get you to your stated goals (this can be a link to your Trello board).
 If you had trouble putting together evidence for your cards in the previous sprints, adjust your new cards accordingly.**